frankburgs/main/notes/notes_aplus.md

 ## Adapter cards
 - Increase functionality of a computer by adding controllers for specific devices or by replacing malfunctioning ports.
 - Sound adapter, Network Interface Card (NIC), eSATA card adds additional internal and external SATA ports to a computer through a single PCI express slot, & video adapter.
-- Wireless NIC, capture cards send a video signal to a computer so so the video can be recorded to storage using video capture software.
+- Wireless NIC (can be built-in), capture cards send a video signal to a computer so so the video can be recorded to storage using video capture software.
 - TV tuner, USB, Accelerated Graphics Port (AGP, high speed slot for attaching an AGP video card, superceded by PCI), SCSI adapter etc.

 ## Sound card